AnthonyM5/my-awesome-blog/_posts/2021-04-25-dynamic-programming-3.md

 {% endhighlight %}

 From here we can see that there is a way for us to find the best possible combinations (i.e the shortest number of integers) that can derive our *targetNum*.
-Since our above algorithim returned early once it found any combination, we can further tweak this procedure to track an additional variable for the *shortestCombination*
+Since our above algorithm returned early once it found any combination, we can further tweak this procedure to track an additional variable for the *shortestCombination*

 {% highlight javascript %}